hedgehog/cuken/README.md

 == Copyright

 Copyright (c) 2011 Hedgehog.
-See LICENSE.txt for further details.
+See LICENSE and NOTICE for further details.